W7k-J/W7k-J.github.io/Terms.md

 Keep in mind that Autodesk Revit provides you an option to undo any changes you made.
 In short please have some basic Revit knowledge, know what you try to do and you will be fine.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Use of experimental revit tools

+My add-ons sometimes contain experimental scripts.
+They are working fine and for now they are part of the provided toolset.

+The thing is, that in the future they might become a part of new add-on, move to other already existing add-on or simply be converted into standard tools in their current toolbar.
+Some of them might end up in the bin!

+I don't know what will happen with them but I want to share them with you as soon as possible.

 ### Privacy Policies